-The term 'Prime Brokerage' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Prime Brokerage' is explained in detail and with examples in the Trading edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A prime brokerage refers to a particular category of different financial services which a number of brokerages provide to their important clients.
 Services they deliver under this umbrella cover a number of different types.
 Among these are leveraged trade orders, loaning of securities, and cash management assistance.
 The majority of the bigger brokerages offer such prime broker services.
 This includes Goldman Sachs, Morgan Stanley, and Paine Webber.

 The demand for such prime brokerage services originally came from the hedge funds.
 These special investment pools often place enormous trades.
 Because of this fact, they require particular attention from the major brokerages.
 These prime brokerages are also called prime brokers sometimes.
 They are usually comprised of enormous financial institutions.
 They tend to have business transactions with similarly large financial institutions as well as the hedge funds.

 Prime brokers and their services are not mutually exclusive.
 While these financial services broker companies provide a wide range of such services, the clients do not have to participate in all or even most of them.
 The large clients have the choice to receive some of their financial services at other institutions that best suite their needs.